rakeshdeyol/Blog_project_1/README.md

-    To test these apis create a new collection in Postman named Project 1 Blogging Each api should have a new request in this collection Each request in the collection should be rightly named.
-Eg Create author, Create blog, Get blogs etc Each member of each team should have their tests in running state
+    To test these apis create a new collection in Postman named Project 1 Blogging Each api should have a new request in this collection E named.
+Eg Create author, Create bach request in the collection should be rightlylog, Get blogs etc Each member of each team should have their tests in running state

 Refer below sample